Warning: A non-numeric value encountered in /var/www/html/wp-content/plugins/gp-premium/elements/class-block-elements.php on line 798

 iunio Hiking Trowel, Camping, Backpacking, Portable Shovel, Multitool, Ultralight Camp Tool, with Carrying Pouch, for Gardening, Outdoor, Survival (Silver)

-• Sturdy & Durable - Made of stainless steel which is high-strength and wear-resistant.
-This portable shovel trowel has passed the durability tests and our destruction tests.
+• Sturdy & Built to Last - Made of stainless steel which is high-strength and wear-resistant.
+This portable shovel trowel has passed the durability tests and our destruction tests

 PROS: